Vuictorovna/cs50/README.md

 # cs50
 My solutions for Harvard's [cs50](https://cs50.harvard.edu/x/2020/) course 2019 - 2020

-Solutions for problem sets from 1 to 5 are implemented in C.
+Solutions for problem sets:

+- from 1 to 5 are implemented in C.

-Solutions for problem set 6 are reimplementing everything in Python.
+- 6 are reimplementing everything in Python.

-Solutions for problem set 7 are SQL-queries.
+- 7 are SQL-queries.

-Solutions for problem set 8 are web-projects based on Python, Flask, HTML, CSS and SQLite.
+- 8 are web-projects based on Python, Flask, HTML, CSS and SQLite.

 ## Problem set 1